Quantum control of continuous systems via nonharmonic potential modulation: Feasibility

-Another experimental challenge might come from coherent coupling to other degrees of freedom.
-The exemplary case of such a noisy channel occurs in one of the setups we consider and is due to the dimensionality of the realistic optical potential---a three-dimensional tweezer potential is necessarily nonseparable and, depending on the axis of control, axial or radial, a one-dimensional approximation may be less strictly satisfied.
+Coherent coupling to other degrees of freedom might cause an additional experimental challenge.
+The exemplary case of such a noisy channel occurs in one of the setups we consider and is due to the dimensionality of the realistic optical potential.
+The three-dimensional tweezer potential is necessarily nonseparable and, depending on the axis of control, axial or radial, a one-dimensional approximation may be less strictly satisfied~\cite{Mennemann2015}.
 Restricting control to only one direction unavoidably leads to excitation in other ones.
-However, the fidelity loss due to these excitations can be alleviated through additional optimization in fully three-dimensional potential and additional optimized position and depth controls.
+However, the fidelity loss due to these excitations can be alleviated through additional optimization in a fully three-dimensional potential and additional optimized position and depth controls.
 The additional control then effectively deexcites the coupled degrees of freedom.
-This optimization can be done via a staged procedure, where the initial guess for a higher-dimensional system comes from a reduced-dimensional control optimization (for details, see SM~\cite{SuppMat}).
+This optimization can be done via a staged procedure, where the initial guess for a higher-dimensional system comes from a reduced-dimensional control optimization.
 Such an optimization procedure can be utilized in setups in which coherent dynamics beyond one-dimensional approximation can be solved.

-Going beyond the single-well case, note that arbitrary control of double-well systems can also lead to additional sources of noise, including, e.g., relative bias fluctuations.
+Here we present the analysis of the Fock $\FockStateOne(\Pos)$ state preparation protocol in the two- and three-dimensional geometry.
+The dynamics is driven by either two-dimensional,